Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

+\re{There exists another special type of speech-language for the hard-of-hearing and speech-impaired community, which is the ``sign language''.
+Unlike audible speech, sign language necessitates the interpretation of visual signals from gestures, thereby exhibiting natural connections with visual and motion data.
+Research focused on sign languages explores tasks such as sign language recognition and generation~\cite{bragg2019sign,rastgoo2021sign}.
+Essentially, sign language recognition aims to translate specific hand gestures into textual data, whereas generation addresses the reverse process.
+Although sign language is discussed within the ``speech'' category, the datasets~\cite{akash_nagaraj_2018,duarte2021how2sign} typically comprise visual data, such as images and videos, accompanied by language annotations. }

-In addition to the speech and music, there are other types of audio signals such as the sound accompanying certain events, which we refer to as \textit{ambient sound} in this paper.
-Compared to music which is rather subjective and speech which is closely related to natural languages, ambient sound is more frequently accompanied by videos to characterize certain actions and events.
-For example, we can naturally relate a video of a baby crying with the crying sound.
-Such unique correspondence allows the ambient sound to assist the conventional video action recognition tasks with additional information coming from the audio modality~\cite{tian2018audio}.
-The aforementioned audio representations are also applicable in the case of ambient sound.
+\textbf{Ambient Sound.} Beyond speech and music, there are other types of audio signals, such as the sound accompanying certain events, which we refer to as \textit{``ambient sound"} in this survey.
+Compared to music, which is subjective, and speech, which is closely related to natural languages, ambient sound is more frequently encountered in conjunction with videos to characterize specific actions and events.
+For instance, we naturally relate the sound of a crying baby with a video showing the corresponding visual scenes.
+This unique correspondence enables ambient sound to provide additional information to conventional video action recognition tasks, leveraging the audio modality~\cite{tian2018audio,huh2023epic}.
+The aforementioned audio representations are also applicable to ambient sound.

+However, in contrast to music and speech audio signals, ambient sound exhibits a more noisy nature with less preprocessing.
+Unlike music, which can be represented using highly processed data formats like musical MIDI, and speech, which benefit from natural correspondence to text, the representation of ambient sound is more ambiguous.
+It lacks explicit formats like discrete token representations in speech or specific features like rhythm in music.
+These characteristics contribute to the inherent ambiguity and challenges in representing ambient audio.